Hildebrand Law, P.C. mobile logo

 Rather, the court’s duty was to figure out a property division that the court felt was fair, just and equitable, regardless of the agreement which had been entered into by the parties.
 The court could not be kept from this duty just because Jane and Henry entered into a property settlement agreement.

 If you need information about when a judge can reject a divorce settlement in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.